Trenchkid0/finance-be/README.md

 ## 🤖 Telegram Bot Integration

-The backend provides API key authentication for the Telegram bot (`bot-keuangan`) to securely interact with user accounts.
+The backend provides API key authentication for the Telegram bot (`bot-finance`) to securely interact with user accounts.

 ### Setup Flow